yattsu/golucky/README.md

 # Golucky

 This is a game about a cat I hold dear.
+Once the program is run, the image is encrypted.
+If you want to decrypt it you must win the slots game.
+If you abort, you won't get another chance.

 ### Look how cute it is